k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 The central thing we've discovered through all of this is that Nooku is oriented around resources, it is RESTful.
 This helps us extrapolate a great deal:

-## 1. Everything inherently linked to the model.
+## 1. Everything is inherently linked to the model.